Childhood emotional neglect

 Children who have experienced emotional neglect can grow up to experience depression, anxiety, and other mental health concerns.
 Some may feel as though they were abandoned by their caregivers or parents at an early age and this can lead them to having difficulty trusting others throughout life.
 Children who grow up with emotional neglect often have trouble communicating their feelings because they were never taught how to do so by caregivers who should have been loving them unconditionally.

-If you experienced CEN, you may have difficulty with self-esteem, a fear of abandonment and rejection, feelings of shame and guilt, and difficulty understanding your emotions.
-Some people may experience difficulty in relationships, including marriage and work life.
+If you experienced childhood emotional neglect, you may have difficulty with self-esteem, a fear of abandonment and rejection, feelings of shame and guilt, and difficulty naming or understanding your emotions.
+Some people experience difficulty in relationships, including marriage and work life.
 If you’re married, your relationship may be unstable or feel empty.
 You might even question if you really love your spouse because of a lack of emotional connection.
 Many people with CEN have been divorced more than once; some never marry at all because they fear becoming involved romantically with someone who will leave them eventually (which often happens).

 Below are some additional concerns that you may experience as a result of Childhood Emotional Neglect (CEN)